What is lag in live chess?

 Disconnected *If the bar turns RED and the clock is flashing, that means you are disconnected!*

-The maximum amount of lag the system will compensate is two seconds.
-If you notice that your opponent’s clock is moving up by a couple seconds every time they move, this means they have a bad connection and the system is compensating for it.
+The system will automatically compensate for some lag, up to a limit.
+If you notice that your opponent’s clock is moving up by a second or so on some of their moves, this means they have a bad connection and the system is compensating for it.
+You can read more details about how lag forgiveness works here.